-I soon noticed differences within Louisiana mirlitons–there were clearly different subvarieties in the landrace.
+I soon noticed differences within Louisiana mirlitons — there were clearly distinct subvarieties within the landrace.
 Mirlitons were more complex than we thought.
 I decided to classify the subvarieties by fruit morphology and then interview the growers to determine the strain’s history.
 If it were a unique variety, we would name the variety so we could track and preserve it.
-That’s how “named varieties” came to be
+That’s how “named varieties” came to be.

-2. Certified Named Heirloom Mirliton: These are varieties that were submitted to Mirliton.org in the past that met all the requirements and were sufficiently unique that Mirliton.Org named them for tracking and preservation purposes.
+- Certified Named Heirloom Mirliton: These are varieties submitted to Mirliton.org in the past that met all requirements and were unique enough to be named by Mirliton.org for tracking and preservation.

 Ervin Crawford